-Topic ideas for writing on your business blog might seem endless.
-But some writing topics will be more effective than others in helping you gain traffic, exposure, and profit from your blog.
+Blogging is a great way to connect with your existing customers, strengthen your brand, and bring new customers to your business website.
+The real challenge is selecting the right topic to write about on your business blog.
+Topic ideas for your business blog might seem endless.
+Despite the infinite number of options, some business blog topics will be more effective than others in helping you gain traffic, exposure, and profit from your blog.

 Start by creating a list of everything your business offers or can offer to your clients.
 This includes product descriptions, your various service descriptions, your special announcements and press releases…